-The Adelaide Oval Redevelopment Project is currently underway and the tree is fenced off within the development area.
-A ‘Tree Protection Zone’ has been set up to exclude machinery and other activities from damaging the tree.
+During the Adelaide Oval Redevelopment Project the tree was fenced off within the development area – establishing a ‘Tree Protection Zone’ to exclude machinery and other activities from damaging the tree during the construction phase.

 Since 2009 TREENET has been collecting acorns from the War Memorial Oak to produce offspring of this oldest WW1 memorial tree for planting in new or restored Avenues of Honour.

-The first of these was planted on Novemember 11th 2012 at Malvern Uniting Church Adelaide.
+The first of these was planted on November 11th 2012 at Malvern Uniting Church Adelaide.

 A second pedigree Oak – known as the War Memorial Centenary Oak – was planted on the 29th August 2014 within the Cresswell Gardens and in line of sight to the original, parent tree.